-The rest of this paper is organized as follow.
-In Section 2 we discuss general background information related to the IoV scenario, whereas Section 3 overviews the state-of-theart of routing protocols in the context.
-Section 4 presents the first experimental results, discussing the tradeoffs that emerge.
-Following the same objective, in Section 5, we asses a realistic IoV deployment consisting of heterogeneous IoV devices engaged in communication with each other.
-Finally, conclusions are drawn in Section 6.
+The rest of this paper is organized as follows.
+In Section II, we discuss general background information related to the IoV scenario, whereas Section III overviews the state-of-theart of routing protocols in the context.
+Section IV presents the first experimental results, discussing the tradeoffs that emerge.
+Following the same objective, in Section V, we assess a realistic IoV deployment consisting of heterogeneous IoV devices engaged in communication with each other.
+Finally, the conclusions are drawn in Section VI.